 In the second Semester, classes resume in January in the first week of the University’s spring term.
 The course will finish after 11 weeks with a break in Week 6 of this term (the Department’s Reading Week) when all classes are suspended.

 University term dates can be found here: http://www.birmingham.ac.uk/undergraduate/courses/termdates.aspx

 I cannot attend any longer.
 Can I be refunded?

-Please note that if you fail to attend for three weeks in a row without notifying the LfA office, the appropriate Language Co-ordinator or your course tutor, your name will be removed from the class register.
+Please note that if you fail to attend for three weeks in a row without notifying the Languages for All office, the appropriate Language Co-ordinator or your course tutor, we will assume that you do not intend to continue your classes and your name will be removed from the class register.

 By e-mail at email@example.com or you can telephone us on +44 (0)121 415 8718.